 - One course in behavioral science

-- Taken the Medical College Admission Test (MCAT), achieving a minimum total score of 490 with a minimum sub-score of 122.5 on the chemical and physical sciences, critical analysis and reasoning skills, biological and biochemical sciences, and psychological, social and biological sections of the test
+- Take the Medical College Admission Test (MCAT), achieving a minimum total score of 490 with a minimum sub-score of 122.5 on the chemical and physical sciences, critical analysis and reasoning skills, biological and biochemical sciences, and psychological, social and biological sections of the test.
+(MCAT must be taken no later than January 23, 2020, to be considered for the 2020 cohort.)

 The pre-application form is available to all interested applicants and must be completed prior to an official application to determine one’s eligibility.
 Applications are by invitation only.
-Pre-applications are available from September 1 – March 31 annually.
+Pre-applications are available from September 1 – March 31.

 All admitted students are required to complete an intensive summer Medical College Admission Test Preparation course offered at IU School of Medicine before starting the Master of Science in Medical Science curriculum in the fall.